uio-bmi/two_step_graph_mapper/Readme.md

 ## How to use
 First, you need some graphalignments, e.g. from running vg or rough_graph_mapper.
 If using the rough_graph_mapper, you will need to specify the chromosomes that you are running on after `--chromosomes`.
 The `graphs_dir/` is a directory containing graphs.
-You can test with the directory `benchmarking/mhc_graph_data/` in this repository, which contains one test-graph for chromosome 6.
-You will also find a link to a full human graph under the Benchmarking section further down.
+You can test with any of the two graph directories linked to under the Benchmarking section below.

 ```bash
 rough_graph_mapper map_linear_to_graph -r linear_reference.fa -f reads.fa -d graphs_dir/ --chromosomes 1,2,3 > some.graphalignments